arvidn/libtorrent/docs/libtorrent_plugins.rst

 * add data and parse data from the extension handshake.
 * send extension messages and standard bittorrent messages.
 * override or block the handling of standard bittorrent messages.
+* save and restore state via the session state
+* see all alerts that are posted

 .. _extensions: extension_protocol.html